-If you have a deeper relationship with U.S. Bank– a personal loan, line of credit, or a credit card–you may consider this account upgrade.
+If you have a deeper relationship with U.S. Bank– a personal loan, line of credit, mortgage, or credit card–you may consider this account upgrade.
 Added benefits include 100 free trades per year and two free Easy Checking accounts for family members.

 For account holders with large balances, this level of checking may be warranted (otherwise, you’ll be stuck with a $24.95 fee).
 There are no limits on outside ATM transaction fee waivers, and you’ll earn a bit of interest (0.01%).

 If you’re a student, this is the way to go.
 No monthly maintenance fee, and four freebies if you use a non-U.S. Bank ATM.
 You’ll also get your first set of checks free.

 Safe Debit Account